-- Complete the Spring Record of Weekly Ministry Hours, the Final Evaluations and Final Progress Report. - Submit these forms to the Academic Office at The Seattle School by the last day of the term in which the internship is concluding.
+- Complete the Winter Record of Weekly Ministry Hours, the Final Evaluations and Final Progress Report. - Submit these forms as an assignment in RLM 504 by the last day of the term.
+If continuing Field Experience into the Winter term, submit directly to the Academic Office at The Seattle School by the last day of the Winter Term.